 “Pain reduction is a crucial component of living with chronic lower back pain.
 Today’s authorization offers a treatment option for pain reduction that does not include opioid pain medications when used alongside other treatment methods for chronic lower back pain,” said Christopher M. Loftus, from FDA’s Center for Devices and Radiological Health, in a statement.

 Millions of adults live with chronic lower back pain that can affect multiple aspects of their daily life.
 Chronic lower back pain lasting longer than three months is one of the most common chronic pain conditions that may inhibit mobility or daily activities.
-It has also been linked to anxiety and depression, poor perceived health or reduced quality of life, and dependence on opioids.
+It has also been linked to anxiety and depression, perceived poor health or reduced quality of life, and dependence on opioids.

 Current treatment plans for chronic lower back pain often include, among other options, prescription and over-the-counter pain medications, exercise, steroid injections, surgery, and transcutaneous electrical nerve stimulation.